akselarzuman/dotnet-templates/README.md

 # AkselArzuman.Dotnet.Templates

-dotnet new cli templates to make your life easier
+dotnet new cli templates to make your life easier.

+## Why to use these templates?

+By creating you project with these templates, you get :

+* Layers (Service, Repository and Models)
+* Entity Framework Core Support (only need to pass your connection string in appsettings file)
+* Dependency Injection (Microsoft)
+* AutoMapper Configuration
+* Fluent Validation
+* Docker Support
+* Test Project

 ## Installation